 |Medical Assessment||Person previously getting Illness Benefit at the maximum personal rate €188.00||Person aged under 66 and previously getting Invalidity Pension at the maximum personal rate €193.50|

-Partial Capacity Benefit will be paid directly by Electronic Funds Transfer (EFT) into your Irish bank or building society account (not a mortgage account) or your employer’s Irish bank or building society account.
+Partial Capacity Benefit will be paid directly by Electronic Funds Transfer (EFT) into your Irish bank or building society account (not a mortgage account).
 It is taxable.

 If you were getting Invalidity Pension and were entitled to an Island Allowance you can keep this if you qualify for Partial Capacity Benefit.
 You cannot keep your Fuel Allowance or your Living Alone Allowance.
 You can also keep Free Travel and/or the Household Benefits Package but they will both be means-tested after the first 2 years and annually after that.
 The means test has a weekly income limit.
 This limit is the maximum rate of State Pension (Contributory) for your circumstances (this includes any dependents you may have) plus €100.
 Your weekly income limit is then compared to your weekly means in a means test.